Trends in egg, sperm and embryo donation 2020

 - There is considerable national variation in this figure.
 In Scotland, 57% of DI treatments undertaken by single patients and patients in female same-sex relationships received NHS funding, while in England this value was under 3%.
 NICE are currently revaluating their guidelines around fertility treatment funding in England.

 - Some exceptions to this exist, such as if a patient already had a child conceived using an anonymous donor prior to 1 April 2005, and they wanted to conceive a second child using a donation from the same donor after this date.
+These exceptions were not accounted for in the estimates of this section.
 For details, see the Quality and methodology report and our website.

 - Deprivation and affluence in this report refer to the Indices of Multiple Deprivation.
 Donor postcodes have been matched against these local area indices, as calculated by the Department for Levelling Up, Housing & Communities.